Print Edition - 2017-02-16 | MONEY

 Feb 16, 2017-

-The government has recently launched Rs130billion Prime Minister Agriculture Modernisation Project, which envisages adopting modern farm techniques to boost productivity, and making the country self-reliant in food.
+The unit was established as part of the Rs130-billion Prime Minister Agriculture Modernisation Project, which envisages adopting modern farm techniques to boost productivity and making the country self-reliant in food.

 Under the first phase of the programme aimed at making orange farming more organised in Syangja, the fruit will be planted on 500 hectares in Putali Bazaar and Bhirkot municipalities, Arjunchaupari, Aladi and Thuladihi.

 In the next 10 years, the unit aims to improve the quality of oranges grown in the district and export the products to different countries across the globe.

 To meet these objectives, the unit plans to make use of improved varieties of seeds, protect plants from pests and diseases, use modern agricultural equipment, raise farmers’ access to markets and encourage more people to adopt orange farming.
 Also, training will be provided to different farmers’ groups and agricultural cooperatives will be established.

 Focus will also be laid on establishing high-tech nurseries, developing small irrigation projects, making modern agricultural equipment available to farmers, providing various services at affordable prices, opening grading and packaging units, and constructing storage units.